Government Leaders Need Specific Skills to Succeed

 - Participative management — Government leaders who seek to remain in their own silo are doomed to obsolescence.
 Without access to additional resources — even when unit performance or challenges merit those investments — leaders may need to collaborate even more intently and effectively with peers to accomplish the mission.
 Participative management encourages the involvement of employees at all levels of the organization to create resources through relationships and organizational synergies.

 Often, this includes increasing collaboration and communication across agency and departmental silos.
-For more on this, see How Government Leaders Can Collaborate Across Boundaries.
+It’s critical that government leaders develop the ability to collaborate across boundaries.

 Ready to Take the Next Step?